goochjs/goochjs.github.io/_posts/2017-06-12-peak-district-hathersage-castleton-edale-hadfield.md

 We stopped to eat our sandwiches sat around the marker at the top of Brown Knoll.
 The route then dropped down a little to take us around the top of Jacob's Ladder, passing along no more than a couple of hundred metres of the Pennine Way, before turning right to climb up to the highest point of the walk at Crowden Tower.

 The weather was beginning to get a little wet at this point, so we turned right into Crowden Clough, a sharp descent with some scrambling.
 We very quickly came out of the rain and down to the valley floor to pick up the Pennine Way again.
-It was a short walk from here to Edale, where we stopped for an early dinner in the [The Old Nags Head] before walking the last mile and a half to Edale youth hostel, which is tucked into the edge of hill (and not especially near Edale).
+It was a short walk from here to Edale, where we stopped for an early dinner in the [The Old Nags Head] before walking the last mile and a half to Edale youth hostel, which is tucked into the edge of the hill (and not especially near Edale).

 ![Lose Hill Hope sign](/images/lose-hill-hope-sign.jpg)